faust451/faust451.github.io/index.md

 ## 🧑‍💻 Profile

 Hello there!
-I'm a Software Engineer from Ukraine, currently based in Bulgaria, with experience in the industry since 2007.
+I'm a Software Engineer with focus on simplicity, taking ownership and eager to learn.
-I'm a team player, a curious person driven by solving hard problems.
-In my free time, I practice yoga, and enjoy reading poetry and books.
+Family of Lisp languages kind of my passion, especially Clojure, Guix System, Emacs In my free time, I practice yoga, and enjoy reading fiction, and of course configuring Emacs )

+> Quality is not an act, it is a habit.
+> — Aristotle notes on software design
 ---

 ## 🛠️ Skills